 Due to rapidly changing technology, it is often problematic to provide the necessary parts to repair older JSU owned machines.
 Each year, Academic Computing and Network Support evaluates the current technologies and establishes a level of obsolescence.
 Obsolete computers will no longer be provided with replacement parts and software, and other support is extremely limited.
-Currently ACNS considers any PC over that is 5 years in age to be obsolete.
-This policy does not guarantee repair for systems newer than what is considered obsolete, as many parts suppliers consider even more recently manufactured systems obsolete.
+Currently ACNS considers any PC that is over five years in age to be obsolete.
+This policy does not guarantee repair for systems that are newer than those considered obsolete, since many parts suppliers consider even more recently manufactured systems obsolete.

 If you have obsolete equipment that you need repaired and do not know of a repair center, please submit a Computer Services Request (CSR) and ask for assistance in locating a repair center.